tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 For example: if you finish 32nd out of 60, then you beat 28 out of your 59 opponents.
 28 divided by 59 is 0.475, so your MERS result would be 475.
 ​

-### MERS weights
+### Weights

 ​
-Every result you achieve has a weight, determined by the tournament at which you achieve it.
+Every tournament has a weight, which is applied to the results.
 ​

 The weight of a tournament is determined by four factors.
 A tournament has more weight if it: